The 7 Best Customer Feedback Analysis Tools for CX Departments in 2026

 Most tools handle one or two of these well.
 The platforms worth evaluating for a 2026 CX program handle all five.

-Five criteria that separate CX-ready platforms from survey tools
+The 5 criteria that separate CX-ready platforms from survey tools

 Medallia is the enterprise default for CX departments at large consumer brands — retail, hospitality, financial services.
-It handles omnichannel feedback ingestion at scale and is strong on real-time alerting and role-based dashboards.
+It handles omnichannel ingestion at scale and is strong on real-time alerting and role-based dashboards.
 The tradeoff is implementation complexity and enterprise pricing that's hard to justify below a certain size.

 InMoment (now part of Qualtrics) is a CX-focused platform with strong unstructured text analytics and industry-specific solutions for retail, financial services, and healthcare.
 Better suited to enterprises with established VoC programs than to teams building from scratch.